Shannon entropy

 Human language is rich with metaphor, symbolism, and cultural context which code — sorry, techbros — just does not have.
 When you say “I hold a rose for you,” this could mean I am literally holding a rose for you, I am in love with you, I have patiently and carefully been treating you, a beautiful thing, but I have still cut my fingers and you’ve wilted and so on: there are an infinite number of messages I could, if with enough imagination, take from that single statement.

 This depth and ambiguity of meaning is a fundamental aspect of human communication that Shannon’s theory doesn’t account for.
 Shannon entropy treats messages as discrete units with fixed meanings.
-It assumes a shared, unambiguous understanding between sender and receiver.
+It assumes a shared, unambiguous understanding between the sender and receiver.
 Human communication doesn’t work this way.

 This is a really nice thing because it is the route by which we escape from a distant future of inevitable brown entropic sludge.